 A progressive replatforming strategy for modernisation and innovation

-Until now, many enterprise organisations have relied on a one-size-fits-all IT service management (ITSM) system to design, build, operate, and control their business.
+Until now, many enterprise organisations have relied on a one-size-fits-all technology platform to design, build, operate, and control their business.
 But these out-of-the-box monoliths dramatically limit a business’s ability to flex and scale.
 In fact, a monolith may need to be heavily customised to suit an organisation’s needs.
 With the current pace of digital transformation skyrocketing, monolithic solutions simply aren’t cutting it.

 What is the actual cost of sticking with monoliths?

 To start, you may not be using everything you’re buying.
 Some solutions won’t fit all your needs, or they’ll offer capabilities you don’t need.
 In that case, not only will you be locked into expensive licensing contracts, but you probably aren’t getting the full benefit of the product.

 Then, suppose the needs of your company shift; some platforms don’t offer enough tools for your organisation to diversify and innovate with the times.
 Monoliths are, by their nature, standardised and hard to tailor without heavy customisation.
 They’re also limited to standardised ways of working, forcing different areas of the business to operate at the same pace.
 While that may not immediately seem like an obstacle, it will stop teams from working at their respective optimal speeds.

 The biggest challenge, however, is changing the mindset that administering all your business operations in one platform is more efficient than multiple integrated services.
 Change is always daunting, and abandoning investment in a legacy platform that underpins your entire business is risky.
 Your day-to-day processes, finances and reputation are all on the line.
 Making those decisions is difficult, especially when C-suite executives are risk-averse and have a surface-level understanding of the technology.